The competitions are in age groups which you will fit into.

-Once a player has completed two flag events in 36 shots or less ( or a girls has a CONGU handicap), he/she will have the option to progress into the 9/18 hole short course stroke play category.
+Once a player has completed one flag event in 36 shots or less ( or a girls has a WHS handicap), he/she will have the option to progress into the 9/18 hole short course stroke play category.

-This event is over 9/18 holes with length of holes varying between 100 and 450 yards.
+This event is over 9/18 holes with length of holes, ideally playing from a measured course from the red tees.

 This will be played under strict R and A golfing rules.

 Caddies are only allowed in the Under 10 age group.
 Caddies though are not allowed on the greens.
 No caddies will be allowed for older children.
-If not caddying, no advice should be given to the child when playing, we would though still require a parent/adult to go round with the child but to watch at a distance.
+If not caddying, no advice should be given to the child when playing, we would though still require a parent/adult to go round with the child but to watch at a distance of around 30yrds.

-The children will be asked to mark their own cards, but we will also ask one of the adults to take note of the score the children are taking at each hole.
-The player will be asked to sign his card and the Adult should countersign the card.
+The children will be asked to mark and sign their own cards, but if possible we will also ask one of the adults to take note of the score the children are taking at each hole, which would be handed into the scoring desk at the end of play.